 Before selling your RV in the USA, you must gather all the necessary paperwork to go through the sales process smoothly.
 These documents include the vehicle’s registration, proof of ownership, a valid insurance policy for your RV, proof of maintenance and general safety checks, and to show that the vehicle is roadworthy.
 This article will tackle the question, “what paperwork do I need to sell my RV,” offering you a list and some instructions.

-Remember that each state has different rules, so you must check with your local DMV and other regulatory bodies to get things right.
+Remember that each state has different rules, so whether you want to sell your trailer home in South Carolina or any other state, you must check with your local DMV and other regulatory bodies to ensure the right procedure is followed.

 What Paperwork Do I Need to Sell My RV?